DEC 2022 UPDATE: I AM NOT CURRENTLY TAKING NEW CLIENTS

 ** COVID-19 UPDATE: I am offering in-person sessions.
 I am also continuing to offer tele-behavioural health sessions (telephone or internet counselling, I have received training in both modalities).
-To see more about the precautions I am taking to keep all of us as safe as possible, please check out my ‘COVID-19 Office Safety Protocol’ page : http://simmscounselling.com/index.php/covid-19-gradual-re-opening-protocol-may-2020/
+To see more about the precautions I am taking to keep all of us as healthy as possible, please check out my ‘COVID-19 Office Safety Protocol’ page : http://simmscounselling.com/index.php/covid-19-gradual-re-opening-protocol-may-2020/

 I’m glad you are here, it usually means you want something different or something is missing in your life, and you are wise enough to know you don’t have to do this alone.